Septic tank not working

 How often should I have my septic tank pumped?

-What are some signs my septic tank needs to be pumped?
+What are the signs my septic system needs repair?

 Connect with certified professionals in your area